Treatment with chemotherapy and radiotherapy is called chemoradiotherapy.

 Your exact treatment plan depends on your situation.

 Your radiotherapy might last for about 7 weeks.
 Your chemotherapy will be every 3 to 4 weeks or perhaps weekly.

 Chemoradiotherapy can be quite a tough treatment.
 It can cause damage to some healthy cells at the same time.
 This might cause side effects.
 You will need some tests to check you are well enough to cope with it.

-After chemoradiotherapy, if there are still signs of cancer, you will have surgery to remove the cancer.
+After chemoradiotherapy, if there are still signs of cancer, you might have surgery to remove it.
 If the cancer comes back in the future, you might be able to have surgery to remove it then.

 You usually have treatment in the chemotherapy day unit or you might need to stay in hospital for a day or more.

 Clare Disney (nurse): Hello, my name is Clare and this is a cancer day unit.

 So when you arrive and you’ve reported into with the receptionist, one of the nurses will call you through when your treatment is ready, sit you down and go through all the treatment with you.